350 New Mexico supports the Diamond Tail Solar and Storage Project!

 The $450 million Diamond Tail project will lower PNM electricity rates, increase grid reliability, and provide good-paying local jobs and generous revenues for Sandoval County and schools.
 East Mountain businesses will also benefit.

 Modern battery storage systems built to post-2022 safety standards like the one envisioned in this project are very safe.
 Fires are very rare and have never spread to surrounding communities.
 Read more here about how the Jan.
-2025 Moss Landing fire at an older warehouse-style facility is not relevant to Diamond Tails’ design, and here.
+2025 Moss Landing fire at an older warehouse-style facility is not relevant to Diamond Tails’ design, and see the Canary Media story below.

 Information & Resources